forivall-old-repos/tacoscript-prehistory/README.md

 while true
   bar()

-# TODO: look up that other altjs i looked at for a better word other than update
 for i = 1 while i < 0 update i++
   bar()
 for i = 1 while i < 0 update i++ then bar()